-It was strange because Ardant plays the role of a grandmother who has a passionate affair with a younger man and even though the sex scenes weren’t explicit, I couldn’t help feeling slightly uneasy.
-I kept thinking how awkward it must be to sit there and watch oneself in a passionate love scene in front of a cinema packed full of people.
+It was strange because Ardant plays the role of a grandmother who has a passionate affair with a much younger man and even though the sex scenes weren’t explicit, I couldn’t help feeling slightly uneasy.
+I kept thinking how awkward it must be to watch oneself in a passionate love scene in front of a cinema packed full of people.

 In Les beaux jours, Marion Vernoux does a great job of portraying the extramarital, cross-generational affair and she couldn’t have chosen a better leading actress for the film.

 Fanny Ardant is as mesmerising as ever.
 Both on camera and in the flesh, she looks as beautiful as she did 30 years ago and still exudes total ownership of her sensuality – which very few women over the age of 60 can do so naturally, and a quality many men would find intimidating.

 I was quite awestruck myself when, on leaving the cinema, I saw her standing tall in her high heels at the corner of Shaftesbury Avenue and Frith Street, looking statuesque.